TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-06-five-pitfalls-of-upgrade-to-native-php-enums-and-how-to-avoid-them.md

 }
 ```

-We use a different approach for refactoring from "enums" from entities called constant list.
-It's enums for poor people that do not use any 3rd party package :)
+We can also use a different approach for refactoring from "enums" from entities called constant list.
+It's "enums for poor people" that do not depend on any 3rd party package:

 ```php
 final class PostStatusEnum